psychemedia/middle-english-romances/sir-orfeo.md

 Steward, herkne now this thing,
 gif Ich were Orfeo the king,
 And hadde y fuffred ful gore,
-In wilderniffe miche fore ;
+In wilderniffe miche fore;
 And hadde y won mi quen owy,
-Out of the lond of fairy ;
+Out of the lond of fairy;
 And hadde y brought the leuedi hende,
 Right here to the tounes ende,
 And with a begger her in y nome.
 And were mi felf hider y come,
 Pouerlich to the thus ftille.
-For to afay thi gode wille ;
+For to afay thi gode wille;
 And Ich founde the thus trewe,
 Thou no fchuft it neuer rewe,
 Sikerlich for loue, or ay,